 (9) The deposition authenticated by the examiner shall be sent by him to the Central Office and shall be filed therein.

+[Rule 11 amended in Gazette 28 Jun 2011 p.
+2552.]

 12. Objection to questions

 (1) When any person being examined before an examiner objects to answer any question, or objection is taken to any question put to him, that question, the ground for objection, and the answer (if any) to the question objected to, must be set out in the deposition of the person being examined or in a statement annexed to the deposition.